carbon-language/carbon-lang/docs/design/generics/goals.md

 Instead, we should structure generics in a way that reuses existing name lookup facilities of the language.

-**Nice to have:** For example, if `x` has type `T`, then if you write `x.y` you should be able to look up `y` in the definition of `T`.
+**Nice to have:** One application of this that would be nice to have is if the names of a type's members were all determined by a type's definition.
+So if `x` has type `T`, then if you write `x.y` you should be able to look up `y` in the definition of `T`.
 This might need to be somewhat indirect in some cases.
 For example, if `T` inherits from `U`, the name `y` might come from `U` and not be mentioned in the definition of `T` directly.
 We may have similar mechanisms where `T` gets methods that have default implementations in interfaces it implements, as long as the names of those interfaces are explicitly mentioned in the definition of `T`.

 ### Learn from others